KenesYerassyl/ne-angime-ios/README.md

 - Sending and Approving friend requests
 - Each user has profile page with profile picture(can be picked from photo library) and personal info such as username, email, bio and etc.

+## Back-end
+Back-end provided by @Eager-coder
+Link to the repo https://git.io/JZIN3

 ![Simulator Screen Shot - iPhone 11 - 2021-06-07 at 16 39 55](https://user-images.githubusercontent.com/68700872/121003145-014d9d00-c7af-11eb-8562-77ff0e43adc1.png)

 ### 1. This is log in page.